Jigoku (film): Production

 Nobuo Nakagawa asked Ichirō Miyagawa to write the script, which was originally supposed to be called Heaven and Hell, under order of producer Mitsugu Okura.
 They had been influenced by various conversations they had about guilt and sins, with various inspirations ranging from the thought experiment Plank of Carneades to hearing a report about a fisherman selling poisoned fish he caught in a river to Faust.
 Mitsugu Okura read the script and angrily said to Miyagawa that "Heaven is nowhere to be seen in this script!", to which Miyagawa jokingly replied that he would write about Heaven in the sequel.
 Actor Yoichi Numata played Tamura in the film, and expressed in a later interview that he had tried to analyze the role, as the director had told him that "just like Goethe's Faust, it was about the outside and inside of a person", which puzzled him.
 He decided to act the way he felt, reasoning that that it would be okay if the director yelled at him, only to find that Nakagawa just silently observed him for filming; Numata felt that he couldn't play the role to his best ability because he couldn't really understand the character while also noting that "maybe acting can't be clearly understood."

 The film was not expected to be well received, as Shintoho studio was considered to be a maker of low-budget, gory films.
 Jigoku was made in a hurry, and was the last Shintoho production.
 For the scenes which take place in hell, the cast and crew used Shintoho's largest soundstage and put dirt over it.
 In a recent documentary, a crew member said that normally it would be just the crew helping to build the sets, but because it was Shintoho's last production, all the extras were helping.
 Mamoru Morita said that Nobuo Nakagawa tried in many ways to make Jigoku different from other horror films from the time.

 Release

+Theatrical

 Jigoku was theatrically released in Japan on July 30, 1960.
 Miyagawa noted that the film received reviews split down the middle about its merits.
 One review called the film "like a tumor" and another called it "a half-baked oddity".
 He mused that while they had succeeded in making the concept of people going to hell for their misdeeds easy to digest as a film, "we didn't have to make it in such a crudely popular fashion."
 He also noted that with the film's release before the collapse of the company's distribution system, it was not a major success.